ryangibbons94/todofullstack/README.md

 **Tech used:** Node.js, Express, EJS, Bootstrap

 ## Optimizations
 If I had time I would add a put request to update something to make it a full CRUD app rather than a CRD app.

-## Challenges Faced/Lessons Learned:

-1. Allowing the user to see the point going up on the graph as they are clicking:
+I would also set up a better MVC format for my file structure.